Abyss Token Price Hits $0.0151 on Exchanges (ABYSS)

-Abyss Token (CURRENCY:ABYSS) traded 1.2% lower against the dollar during the one day period ending at 7:00 AM Eastern on July 16th.
-During the last seven days, Abyss Token has traded 14.5% lower against the dollar.
-One Abyss Token coin can now be purchased for $0.0151 or 0.00000144 BTC on cryptocurrency exchanges.
+Abyss Token (CURRENCY:ABYSS) traded down 1.2% against the U.S. dollar during the one day period ending at 22:00 PM E.T. on July 16th.
+During the last week, Abyss Token has traded down 14.5% against the U.S. dollar.
+One Abyss Token coin can currently be purchased for $0.0151 or 0.00000144 BTC on major exchanges.
 Abyss Token has a market capitalization of $3.45 million and $144,653.00 worth of Abyss Token was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.